kllmanu/github-actions-playground/README.md

 https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2404-Readme.md

 - this is a good starting point to setup hugo https://gohugo.io/host-and-deploy/host-on-github-pages/

-### Todo

-I should probably cache several things:

-- use `hugo build --cacheDir` and a github action to save/restore the cache
-- not sure about `--destination` if the `public/` directory should be cached as well?
-- maybe also cache `node_modules`
+- caching isn't worth it for my projects, as I don't use image processing and the few node modules are fast as well